ewdlop/Die-JayUPro/README.md

 Do you want to go brothel with me?

 # Pretend to be nice.
-They going to try harder.
+They are going to try harder.

 # Frame Chinese again(Same old trick).
-Really strem American data to Chinese Cloud?
+Really stream American data to Chinese Cloud?

-# what kind of shitt yname is 治安 張
+# What kind of shitt name is 治安 張

-THe person is like 張安治
+THe person is like 張安治.
+JUPRo(Halthfit) = Fitbit spins off = hackers trying to use these IOT to track people.
+On Apple store right now 12/30/2024.

+Ah.
+Again, they are trying to find a Chinese looking person living in America to make it like they are Chinese.

 [https://people.ucas.ac.cn/~0072836]

 # He was the one that swipe my debit card online to buy a bunch of skincare makeup in Sen?
 LOL
-NO. Again when I was working at the same god damn place.
+NO. Again when I was working at the same goddamn place.

-Dude think he is Michale Jackon?
+Dude , do youthink he is Michale Jackon?
 He is trying to frame Jake.

-# Do you guys have issue let go of people that pass away?
+# Do you guys have an issue let go of people that pass away?